skhatri/gradle-sqlrelease-plugin/README.md

 Works With
 -----------
-    Sybase, MySQL, Oracle
+    Sybase, MySQL, H2, Oracle

-    Simply pass dialect value of "mysql", "sybase" or "oracle".
+    Simply pass dialect value of "mysql", "sybase", "h2" or "oracle".
 The values are case-insensitive.